Piping Materials - Galvanic Corrosion

 When connecting pipes of various materials the difference in electrode potential may cause galvanic corrosion and serious damage on pipes, valves and other equipment in the system.
-Under certain circumstances in environments like water with free ions (like salt sea water), acids or bases, higher temperatures and enough oxygen, the systems deteriorate very fast.
+Under certain circumstances in environments like water with free ions (like salt sea water), acids or bases, higher temperatures and enough oxygen, systems deteriorates very fast.

-A very common connection in piping systems is copper and low-carbon steel.
-In connections like this steel corrodes many times faster than steel alone.
+It is common to connect copper and low-carbon steel and in piping systems like this the steel corrodes many times faster than steel would do alone.

-The metals above resists the metals below.
-The greater the distance is between two metals, the greater the speed of corrosion.
+- the greater the distance is between two metals, the greater the speed of corrosion

 |Hastelloy C 4)|